nextgis/docs_ngweb/source/webmaps_admin.rst

 We recommend setting the "Adapter" field to "Image".

-For "Scale" parameters you may enter a range, ex.
-"1 : 10 000".
-Scale range could be set in the layer's style or the layer settings.
+You can also set up a scale range.
+Min scale corresponds to the smaller image, max scale - to the larger, more detailed image.
+For example, if you want a layer to be displayed in scales between 1 : 250,000 and 1 : 5,000, the higher number (250,000) is the minimal scale.

 .. note::
    Max and min scale can be set not only using the Web Map’s Layers tab, but also in the layer style itself (See an `example <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#osm-water-line>`_).
 If the layer should not be displayed in a certain range of scales, we recommend to mark it in the Web Map’s layer settings.
 If the scale limit is only set within the style, empty tiles will be generated in other scales, which is less efficient.